Reading Time: 5 minutes

 The Internet has changed the trajectory from the traditionally linear system to the cyclical one.
 In other words, consumers now move forward and backward between these stages, influenced by both online and offline factors.

-To be able to build loyalty in your customers or clients, we recommend that you take this “path to purchase” into account, focusing first on covering the most basic elements, that is, a first class customer service with individualized and rapid responses through the channels that consumers use online, such as social networks and instant messaging applications.
+To be able to build loyalty in your customers or clients, we recommend that you take this “path to purchase” into account, focusing first on covering the most basic elements, that is, first-class customer service with individualized and rapid responses through the channels that consumers use online, such as social networks and instant messaging applications.
 From there, you need to have an effective content strategy since you must attract these consumers both with entertaining and informative communications.

 It is important that you ask yourself what factors motivate you to buy a product online.
 According to the same study conducted by the consultancy KPMG on online behavior, the main reasons why consumers buy online instead of in physical stores include: